ritterim/rimdev-blog/_posts/2020-03-11-how-to-avoid-null-reference-exception.md

 image_credit: Jefferson Santos
 ---

-I have been working as a software developer for almost three years, the most common exception or bug I made is `System.NullReferenceException: Object reference not set to an instance of an object.` This exception is thrown when you try to access any properties / methods/ indexes on a type of object which points to null.
+I have been working as a software developer for almost three years, the most common exception or bug I made is [NullReferenceException](https://docs.microsoft.com/en-us/dotnet/csharp/nullable-references) -`System.NullReferenceException: Object reference not set to an instance of an object.` This exception is thrown when you try to access any properties / methods/ indexes on a type of object which points to null.

 ## Common Scenario 1: